EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/sketchFHS.md

 Bound to /home/pi/PublicFiles

 ### /sketch/public.www
 The Apache webserver.
-It's 755 owned by www-data, so
+It's 755 owned by www-data.

+## Scripting

+### /sketch/provisioning.sh

+If this file exists, it is run at boot, and then renamed to  /sketch/provisioning.sh.RAN, with logs in  /sketch/provisioning.sh.log

+It must not include a reboot command, that would prevent the renaming, and thus cause a boot loop.
+If you make /sketch read only, you must call remount it, or you will cause the same loop.